felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.7.6-dev2 =
+= 1.8.0-dev3 =

-(2016/06/16) Added basic support for the http://schema.org/Event type and its sub-types (including event image and video media).
+(2016/06/19) Added support for the http://schema.org/Event type and its sub-types (including event image and video media).

 = 1.7.5-1 =